Final Program (musical group): Re-emergence 2010-2016

 Richie Program relocated to London in the mid 80's to become part of the wider techno music scene.
 However, the minimalist sound continued to be sought after and valued amongst musical cognoscenti, and in November 2010 Final Program featured alongside Depeche Mode, Soft Cell and New Order as part of a noteworthy DJ mix and playlist "SSG Special: High-Rise Living 78-86 [Part 1] – compiled by The Black Dog & Regis " released on Wednesday, 24 November 2010.

 "The Black Dog" stated: 'Historically, music only really gets interesting when the British get involved and this was a very British musical revolution.'

 Another accolade was the inclusion of Final Program phase One in the Crispy Nuggets mix released on 8 June 2011.

 Robots, Rockets, Radiation

-Released on 1 October 2014, "Robots Rockets, Radiation" is a very comprehensive album, mastered by Stephan Bornhorst which provides collectors with a singular opportunity to possess the original 7-inch EP tracks plus all 12 tracks from the original vocal demo.
+Released on 1 October 2014, "Robots Rockets, Radiation" is an album mastered by Stephan Bornhorst, which provides collectors with the original 7-inch EP tracks plus all 12 tracks from the original vocal demo.